realitytracing/Reality-Tracing-WIP/human-foundations/interactional-epistemics.md

----
-title: Interactional Epistemics (WIP)
----

-# Interactional Epistemics
+# Interactional Epistemics (WIP)
 ## A Permeability Criterion for Scientific and Philosophical Models

 ---

-# Abstract
+## Abstract

-Scientific and philosophical models are often treated as closed systems whose internal consistency and empirical success are taken as indicators of truth.
-This paper argues that such closure is best understood as a practical abstraction rather than an ontological fact.
+Scientific and philosophical models are often treated as closed systems whose internal consistency and empirical success are taken as indicators of ontological completeness.
+This paper argues that such closure is best understood as a practical abstraction rather than a feature of reality.

-Because empirically studied systems exist within interacting environments, any claim to reality grounded in a model must remain open to interactions beyond its explicit scope.
+Because empirically studied systems exist within interacting environments, any model that claims to describe reality must remain open to interactions beyond its explicit scope.

 I propose the **Interactional Permeability Principle**:

-> A claim to empirical reality based on a model is epistemically legitimate only if the agents administering that model admit its openness to interactions beyond its explicit scope, including known factors, known unknowns, and structurally unenumerated unknowns.
+> A claim to reality based on a model is epistemically legitimate only if the agents administering that model admit its openness to interactions beyond its explicit scope, including known factors, known unknowns, and structurally unenumerated unknowns.

 Persistent mismatches between model and observation are interpreted as constraints signaling unscoped structure rather than mere noise.

 This framework is grounded in a combinatorial argument: modeling requires enumerating and partitioning empirical structure, and the space of possible partitions grows combinatorially.
 Multiple inequivalent models can therefore match the same finite dataset.
-Permeability is not philosophical politeness; it is structural necessity.
+Permeability becomes not merely philosophical humility but structural necessity.

 Interactional Epistemics reframes scientific progress as adaptive compression under constraint rather than progressive closure toward final enumeration.